Folsom ADU Site Prep

 Prefer a full project form?
 Use the detailed form

-Folsom ADU lots are not flat
+Why aren't Folsom ADU lots flat?

 East Folsom, Empire Ranch, Briggs Ranch, and the older lots off Greenback and Blue Ravine all sit on foothill slope.
 Even neighborhoods that look flat from the street drop two to six feet across the backyard.
 That changes everything about ADU site prep — pad cut/fill, retaining strategy, drainage routing, and where the equipment can actually stage.
 Folsom prep work usually includes more grading volume than Sacramento Valley work of the same square footage, and the soil under the topsoil is often decomposed granite or rock, not clay.

-Common Folsom ADU prep scope
+What does a Folsom ADU prep scope include?

 • Slope cut/fill to establish a level pad inside the natural grade